Updated Summer 2020

-Using PVC in IKs can mean once inflated it’s stiffer than synthetic rubbers like Gumotex Nitrilon.
+Using PVC in IKs can mean once inflated, it’s stiffer than synthetic rubbers like Gumotex Nitrilon.
 That’s good for overall rigidity but PVC can also be harder to pack when cold and, I believe, is less durable to pinprick punctures.
 My Incept K40 had all these characteristics.

 Online blurb for the Pros says: Washboards make the kayak rigid when sailing on waves and other water turbulences.
 This suggests the boat is not fully rigid without ‘washboards’, and what is a washboard?
 I couldn’t find out but in the UK, Neris offer ‘floorboards’ as standard which may be the same thing and, if attached securely to the ladder frame, should reduce flexing.

-My old Feathercraft Java (right) used alloy poles for support, but with me on board they didn’t really improve rigidity.
+My old Feathercraft Java (right) also used alloy poles for support, but with me on board they didn’t really improve rigidity.
 Their later Aironaut (also discontinued), as well as Grabner and some Gumotex IKs like my Seawave achieve rigidity purely with high-pressure tubes, and my short, 0.3bar Grabner Amigo was as stiff as a plank.

 The Neris Smart‘s chunky, alloy ladder with oval-profiled tubes for the floor which supports subframes for the protruding prow/stern pieces as well as the splash-decks and cross ribs for the side tubes.

 You do wonder if that ladder frame pressed against the floor sheet could pinch the floor on striking a sharp obstacle.
 That is an issue with folders and happened in my packraft once.
-After that I always use a foam heel pad (right).
+After that I always use a foam heel pad.
 Doing the same in the Smarts’ ladder-frame contact area may be a good precaution.

 Being long for a two-seater, the 4.85-metre Smart 2 would need all the help it can get with rigidity, but it carries 250 kilos and comes in at a claimed 23kg.
 The boat packs down to a metre long (left), but as with metal frame kayaks, there’s a worry of damage during transportation.
 I recall that anxiety when I brought my Java back from the US.
-This is why all-fabric IKs are so transportable.
+This is why frame-free IKs are so transportable.

 In 2018 the slimmer Smart Pro models were introduced.
 There’s a single ‘S‘ model (left) at 4.77m x 81cm with nearly the same LWI as a Seawave but at 21 kilos, is over 20% heavier.
 The Smart 2 Pro is a very long double at 5.35m and 86cm wide at 26kg.
 See the video below.
 The blurb says they’re a faster version of the SMART-2 with a pointed bow, smaller diameter side tubes, narrower beam and longer bow / stern decks.